51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

-# Reference Implementation Architecture Notes
+# Reference implementation architecture notes

 This section discusses architectural aspects of the reference implementations (C# and Java) which were designed with extensibility in mind and to provide the basis